swharden/Csharp-Data-Visualization/README.md

 # Csharp-Data-Visualization
-a collection of minimal-case example projects to display data with Visual Studio
+This repository is a collection of minimal-case example projects to display data with Visual Studio.
+I'm currently developing with [Visual Studio Community 2017](https://www.visualstudio.com/downloads/), writing mostly in C# and only using free software.

 Description | Screenshot
 ---|---